Theory of Optimal Learning Rate Schedules and Scaling Laws for a Random Feature Model

+This recurrence defines $L_t$ as a function of learning rate and batch size schedules $\{ (\eta_t , m_t) \}$. \end{theorem_proper} This result merely extends the main theorem from \cite{bordelon2022learning} to arbitrary learning rate and batch schedules and adds a projection cutoff that generates the effective noise $\sigma^2$.
+We provide a detailed proof and discussion in Appendix \ref{app:sgd_momentum_derivation}.

-Motivated by empirical observations that natural data often exhibit power-law spectral decay \cite{bordelon2022learning,bahri2024explaining}, we assume power-law scalings for the data covariance eigenvalues and the teacher weights: $\lambda_k \sim k^{-b}$ and $(w^*_k)^2 \lambda_k \sim k^{-a}$, with exponents $a, b > 1$.
-These parameters characterize the effective dimension and difficulty of the learning task.
+\paragraph{Power-law spectra} While the result above holds for arbitrary spectra, we will often specialize to a particular structural assumption on the features.
+Motivated by empirical observations that natural data often exhibit power-law spectral decay \citep{bordelon2022learning,bahri2024explaining}, we assume power-law scalings for the data covariance eigenvalues and the teacher weights:

-Under these assumptions, for a constant learning rate $\eta$ and batch size $m$, the excess loss scales as (see Appendix~\ref{app:benchmarks}):

-where $\sim$ denotes proportionality up to constant factors.
-Optimizing over a fixed learning rate yields the optimal constant strategy $\eta \sim T^{-(a-1)/(a+b-1)}$, which results in $L_T - \sigma^2 \sim T^{-(a-1)/(a+b-1)}$.
-A fundamental question is whether this scaling exponent can be improved by modulating the learning rate over time, and if so, what is the optimal schedule $\eta_T^*(t)$.